 - Clog Resistant

 The trap diameter is also standard at 2 1/8 inches, with a seal of 2 3/8 inches for regular use.
 Each flush provides 8 PSI of power to ensure that the vitreous china becomes clean every time you use this model.
-It is surprisingly quiet once installed, despite the presence of a 3-inch flush valve that offers a commercial-grade flush at home.
+It is surprisingly quiet once installed, despite the presence of a 3-inch flush valve that gives a commercial-grade flush at home.

-One of the best elements of this design is the way that the lid of the tank works with the overall unit.
-TOTO designed the Drake two-piece unit to sit with the tank instead of sitting over it like older models typically provided, offering a cleaner look that is much easier to maintain.
+One of the top elements of this design is the way that the lid of the tank works with the overall toilet.
+TOTO designed the Drake two-piece toilet to sit with the tank instead of sitting over it like older toilets typically provided, offering a cleaner look that is much easier to maintain.